datttrian/datttrian/README.md

 print(get_random_quote())
 ```

-    ## Aim for the moon.
-If you miss, you may hit a star. - W. Clement Stone
+    ## Life is divided into the horrible and the miserable. - Woody Allen

 ![](assets/footer.svg)